 2. Apply petroleum jelly at night

-Always keep a travel-sized bottle of heavy lotion or a mini jar of petroleum jelly in your purse or office drawer so you can keep your knees moisturized throughout the day.
-Make it a habit to rub your moisturizing cream whenever you’re taking a break.
-You can keep it next to your computer, so while you’re waiting for a reply from a client, or mentally compose an email, give your dry spots a little extra touch of moisture.
+To keep your knees moisturized throughout the day, always keep a travel-sized bottle of heavy lotion or a tiny container of petroleum jelly in your purse or desk drawer.
+When you take a break, make it a habit to rub your moisturizer.
+You can keep it close to your computer so that you can moisten your dry areas while you’re waiting for a client’s response or while you’re writing an email in your head.

 4. Buff off dead skin cells

 Your skin can occasionally become dry as a result of an accumulation of surface-level dead skin cells.
 You must exfoliate to eliminate them so that your skin may once again become softer.
 While taking a hot shower, you can remove it using a loofah.
 When the skin is highly hydrated, in the bath or shower, is always the finest time to exfoliate.
 The rough side of these pair of loofas can be used to remove dead skin, while the softer side can provide a milder exfoliation in needy body areas.

 If you have dry skin all over your body, not only on your knees, you should buy an excellent brush and body care kit for a thorough and individualized exfoliation procedure.
 It includes a body exfoliator for other areas that require more exfoliation, a pumice sphere, a gentle brush for the face, and a large brush for the body.
 Additionally, its energizing vibrations can facilitate skin cell turnover.

 5. Exfoliate with body scrubs